confluentinc/streaming-ops/README.md

 If you'd like to run a version of this project in your own cluster, follow the below usage steps.

 1. This project highlights a GitOps workflow for operating microservices on Kubernetes.
 Using GitOps will require automation to have read/write access to the repository.
-Use the GitHub Fork function to create a personal fork of the project and clone it locally so you can experiment with it.
+Use the GitHub Fork function to create a personal fork of the project and clone it locally.

 1. For GitOps workflows, this project uses [FluxCD](https://www.weave.works/technologies/gitops/).
 FluxCD requires read/write access into the code repository in order to perform it's function as the Continuous Delivery (CD) controller.